LobaDK/QuantumKat_discordbot/README.md

 # Running it yourself
 If you chose to run it yourself, please note the following:

-#### Token
+#### Token/API key
 The Application/Bot token is read from a file named `.env` using `python-dotenv`.
 Feel free to rewrite this, but if you wanna use it as is, without changing anything, this is how it gets the token for the bot.
 Please note the file is ignored in Git, so you'll have to manually create the file and add the token.
+The API key used for OpenAI API interactions are also stored here.
+If no key is found, the related commands simply disable themselves

 #### Version
 The bot recently got rewritten for Discord.py 2.0, which means only 2.0 and up will work correctly.
 If you for whatever reason want or need the 1.7 version, you'll need to use the version control/git history.